radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 sources are logged into the cn=conn-pools,cn=monitor branch.
 You can retrieve these statistics by querying this branch from any LDAP client.

->**Note - The values of the attributes for backend connection pooling are read only.**
+>[!note] The values of the attributes for backend connection pooling are read only.

 Below the cn=conn-pools container, you will see information on the internal connection pool (INTL), JNDI, LDAP and JDBC connections.
 The example below shows this information from the RadiantOne LDAP Browser.

 ![An image showing ](Media/Image1.47.jpg)